ipcjk/ixgen/Readme.md

 # ixgen
 Ixgen is yet-another open-source, multi-platform generator for peering configurations on IXs incorporating the global peeringdb api, but also is able to spin up its own "compatible" server for faster results.
-Ixgen is configured by an INI-style format, producing custom template-driven or fixed json-style configurations, that can be printed on the terminal, to a file or served by HTTP.
+Ixgen is configured by an INI- or JSON-style format, producing custom template-driven or fixed json-style configurations, that can be printed on the terminal, to a file or served by HTTP.
 Direct access to routers REST-APIs and ssh/scp-upload is planned.

 Ixgen is shipped with cross-compiled executables for Darwin, Linux and Windows.